 An effective marketing email consists of a number of different elements: the subject line, some images, the body copy and a call to action, among other things.
 Each of these things can help to make or break an email campaign, and how to use them effectively has been written about many times.
-However, there is one element of a marketing email that is generally less focused upon.
-One that, while maybe not as important as the subject line for example, can help guide your customers in the right direction: the email navigation bar.
+Email navigation bars are generally less focused upon.

 Although they’re not featured in every message, email navigation bars are becoming increasingly common.
-Generally featured at the top of the body of a message, email navigation bars are similar in look and feel to the top navigation bars you find on most websites.
-Their aim is to guide the reader to a department that they may be interested in, which may or may not be the department which is featured in the body of the email; the customer doesn’t have to be interested in the call to action in order to click through the email.
+Email navigation bars are similar in look and feel to the top navigation bars you find on most websites.
+Their aim is to guide the reader to a department that they may be interested in, which may or may not be the department which is featured in the body of the email.
+The customer doesn’t have to be interested in the call to action in order to click through the email.
 So, how can you use navigation bars effectively in your emails?
 Here are some suggestions:

 Scale It Down